-Community service is defined as “Action taken to meet the needs of others and to better the community as a whole” (Campus Compact, 1998).
+Community service is an important component of the educational experience at BridgeValley.
+It is defined as “Action taken to meet the needs of others and to better the community as a whole” (Campus Compact, 1998).
 To qualify as a service, the student may not be paid or compensated in any way, nor may the student use any activity required within a course or program of study.
 The activity must be sponsored by the college, an agency, or an organization.

-School Organized Opportunities (e.g. tutoring at the Student Success Center and participating in college-sponsored events such as Alternative Spring Break, American Red Cross blood drives, Family Fun Night, LEGOS Competition, MLK Jr. Day of Service, and Pumpkin Drop.
+- School Organized Opportunities (e.g. tutoring at the Student Success Center and participating in college-sponsored events such as Alternative Spring Break, American Red Cross blood drives, Family Fun Night, LEGOS Competition, MLK Jr. Day of Service, and Pumpkin Drop.

-Non-School Organized Opportunities (e.g. volunteering at hospitals, animal shelters, libraries, or other educational or non-profit agencies)
+- Non-School Organized Opportunities (e.g. volunteering at hospitals, animal shelters, libraries, or other educational or non-profit agencies)

 For questions regarding community service, please contact: